You are listening to the Sean Hannity Radio Show Podcast.

 Then a bar patron, Emma Rodriguez, allegedly stomps on this person, Val's hat.

-Val told the rebel that after he asked her to stop and gently pla placed his hand on her shoulder to move her away.
+Val told the Rebel that after he asked her to stop and gently placed his hand on her shoulder to move her away, Rodriguez's boyfriend allegedly attacked Val from behind with a beer bottle.

-Anyway, so this individual and and Rodriguez allegedly continued the assault against Val, bleeding out on the floor of the bar.
+Anyway, so this individual and Rodriguez allegedly continued the assault against Val, bleeding out on the floor of the bar.

 Anyway, here to give us more information about all of this.

-Laura Loomer is a commentator for Rebel, and uh also joining us is Dr. Joseph Hober is with us, and uh pro-Trump activist Joe Vall.
+And also joining us is Dr. Joseph Pober is with us and pro-Trump activist Jovi Vall.

 How are you?